DESCRIPTION of BOOKS

 MYSTERIES OF THE CHRISTOS

-is the source of revelation, born in the hidden depths of human consciousness.
-Divine illumination may come softly, unexpectedly,
+Mysterious is the source of revelation, born in the hidden depths of human consciousness.
+Divine illumination may come softly,

-from the glint of sunlight off a silver dish, as occurred with the German mystic Jacob Boehme.
-Or it may burst upon the mind
+unexpectedly, from the glint of sunlight off a silver dish, as occurred with the German mystic Jacob Boehme.
+Or it may burst

-with fiery fury, as in the case of the holy seer Hildegard of Bingen.
-Most often it comes after years of assiduous study,
+upon the mind with fiery fury, as in the case of the holy seer Hildegard of Bingen.
+Most often it comes after years of assiduous

-world's greatest spirits, the path to illumination was not simply found.
+the world's greatest spirits, the path to illumination was not simply found.
 The way was often tortuous.
-For wisdom comes as a
+For wisdom comes

-result of relentless query and passionate striving.
-Such are the demands of finding truth in the maze of the material world.
+as a result of relentless query and passionate striving.
+Such are the demands of finding truth in the maze of the material

-to the One are as many as there are souls on earth and stars in the sky.
-Answers reside in many times and places, as they
+For the ways to the One are as many as there are souls on earth and stars in the sky.
+Answers reside in many times and places,

 Through the ages, the religious Mysteries have provided bright beacons for weary travelers of the spirit.